Monon, Indiana: Education

-The North White School Corporation (which also serves Buffalo and Reynolds) govern the three public schools in Monon: North White Primary, North White Intermediate, and North White Junior-Senior High School.
+The North White School Corporation (which also serves Buffalo and Reynolds) includes this municipality, and governs the three public schools in Monon: North White Primary, North White Intermediate, and North White Junior-Senior High School.

 The North White High School Indiana Academic Super Bowl teams set a state record in 2009 by being the third in history to qualify all six teams for state and the first in history to get five state championships and a runner-up all in the same year.
 The next year, North White had another good run with three state finalists.
 Two of those finalists were champions and one was runner-up.

 The town has a lending library, the Monon Town & Township Public Library.